 - Morphology – Percentage of cells that are normal

 Visit our sperm analysis page for more information.

 The quality of your sperm can be damaged temporarily or permanently.
 Illness, procedures that require general anesthesia, or factors like heavy tobacco and alcohol use may be to blame.
 We’ll discuss these and other considerations with you before the specimens are stored.

 Even if you have low sperm counts or other issues that affect overall quality, banking can be successful.
 Some assisted reproductive techniques require the injection of a single live sperm cell into the egg.

 Samples are labeled and tracked for utmost accuracy and confidentiality.
-A specialized preservative protects sperm during the process, and ultimately, your vials are stored in extremely cold temperatures using state-of-the-art storage and monitoring equipment to maintain an effective yet constant temperature.
-The rate of sperm that fail to survive after 48 hours is slight, so NTMIC Sperm Lab can maintain useable specimens indefinitely.
-These samples also don’t deteriorate even after years in the “deep freeze.”
+A specialized preservative protects sperm during the process.
+And ultimately, your vials are stored in extremely cold temperatures using state-of-the-art storage and monitoring equipment to maintain an effective yet constant temperature.
+The rate of sperm that fail to survive after 48 hours is slight; our lab can maintain useable specimens indefinitely.
+These samples don’t deteriorate even after years in the “deep freeze.”

 We’ve helped couples have healthy children with sperm frozen for up to 14 years!
-If sperm is of a sufficient quality, artificial insemination may be recommended, and the more samples stored, the greater your odds of successful pregnancy because more samples allow for more insemination attempts.
+If sperm is of sufficient quality, artificial insemination may be recommended.
+And the more samples are stored, the greater your odds of a successful pregnancy.
+More samples allow for more insemination attempts.
 Depending on your treatment approach of choice, a single sample may be adequate.
 But it’s always a good idea to store several samples.
 In general, bank at least three specimens for every desired pregnancy.

 Dr. Buch and his team understand the deeply personal nature of sperm banking.
-Considerations extend beyond analysis, collection, and freezing; it’s important to consider the wishes for remaining stored sperm, should you pass away unexpectedly, for instance.
+Considerations extend beyond analysis, collection, and freezing; it’s important to consider the wishes for remaining stored sperm, for instance, if you pass away unexpectedly.